TouchType/terraform-provider-azurerm/website/docs/r/virtual_machine_scale_set.html.markdown

   }
 ```

+`rolling_upgrade_policy` supports the following:

+* `max_batch_instance_percent` - (Optional) The maximum percent of total virtual machine instances that will be upgraded simultaneously by the rolling upgrade in one batch.
+As this is a maximum, unhealthy instances in previous or future batches can cause the percentage of instances in a batch to decrease to ensure higher reliability.
+Defaults to `20`.
+* `max_unhealthy_instance_percent` - (Optional) The maximum percentage of the total virtual machine instances in the scale set that can be simultaneously unhealthy, either as a result of being upgraded, or by being found in an unhealthy state by the virtual machine health checks before the rolling upgrade aborts.
+This constraint will be checked prior to starting any batch.
+Defaults to `20`.
+* `max_unhealthy_upgraded_instance_percent` - (Optional) The maximum percentage of upgraded virtual machine instances that can be found to be in an unhealthy state.
+This check will happen after each batch is upgraded.
+If this percentage is ever exceeded, the rolling update aborts.
+Defaults to `5`.
+* `pause_time_between_batches` - (Optional) The wait time between completing the update for all virtual machines in one batch and starting the next batch.
+The time duration should be specified in ISO 8601 format for [duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+Defaults to `0` seconds represented as `PT0S`.

 `os_profile` supports the following:

 * `computer_name_prefix` - (Required) Specifies the computer name prefix for all of the virtual machines in the scale set.
 Computer name prefixes must be 1 to 9 characters long for windows images and 1 - 58 for linux.
 Changing this forces a new resource to be created.